 Opportunities for Extracurricular Experiences

-Homeschooled children have ample opportunities to take part in extracurricular activities.
+While the situation is certainly different, homeschooled children have ample opportunities to take part in extracurricular activities.
 Many homeschooled children are even more involved than what is common.
-This is often because, unlike public school students, homeschooled children are not exhausted after being away from home all day and therefore have the energy and time needed to seek out different activities.
+This is often because, unlike public school students, homeschooled children may have more time for a variety of activities.
+Homeschooling takes much fewer hours than a classroom school day.

-Ultimately, the decision whether to homeschool or not is in your hands.
+Ultimately, the decision of whether or not to homeschool is in your hands.
 Discuss all important aspects, and inquire about info from anyone you know who currently does this themselves.
 In time you will find your answer about whether homeschooling is the right journey for you and your child.

 Want to hear more pros and cons of homeschooling?
-Check out my Yes, You Can Homeschool! video ecourse.
+Check out my Yes, You Can Homeschool! video course.